Clinical Trial Search

 What is a clinical trial?

-A clinical trial is a research study that tests a new medical treatment, drug, device, or approach in people.
-Trials help researchers learn whether new treatments are safe, effective, and better than current options.
-Participation is always voluntary.
+A clinical trial is a research study that tests a new medical treatment, drug, device, or therapeutic approach in human volunteers.
+Trials are how researchers determine whether new treatments are safe, effective, and better than current standard-of-care options.
+Every FDA-approved drug and many medical devices went through clinical trials before becoming available to the public.
+Participation is always voluntary, and participants can withdraw at any time.
+Clinical trials are essential for advancing medicine, and without volunteers, new treatments cannot reach patients who need them.

 What do the phases mean?